panto-48/MY_final_project-100POINTS/README.md

 ### 2. A description on how to compile and run your project.

-  - Step to run my project
+  - Step to compile and run my project
 <br>0.
 Fork and push this repo
 <br>1.
 Compile and run the project_manage.py
 <br>2. answer the Username and password (You can see in login.csv)